About us

 5. Check the status of the PUCC.

-This is particularly useful if you're buying a used vehicle and want to verify the seller's pollution certificate validity before purchase.
+This is particularly useful if you're buying a used vehicle and want to verify the pollution certificate validity before purchase.

 What is the PUC penalty for an expired certificate?